wren-lang/wren/doc/site/values.markdown

 Values are the built-in object types that all other objects are composed of.
 They can be created through *literals*, expressions that evaluate to a value.
+All values are *immutable*&mdash;once created, they do not change.
+The number `3` is always the number `3`.
+The string `"frozen"` can never have its character array modified in place.

 ## Booleans

 A boolean value represents truth or falsehood.
 There are two boolean literals, `true` and `false`.
-Its class is `Bool`.
+Their class is `Bool`.

 ## Numbers

 Like other scripting languages, Wren has a single numeric type: double-precision floating point.
 Number literals look like you expect coming from other languages:

     :::dart
     0